Skip to content

 How CBD Topicals May Support Our Aging Bodies

-If you’ve heard about CBD, it could be for potential benefits ranging from reducing stress to fostering deeper sleep.
-Here’s another possible use for those of us who are contending with the inevitable challenges of aging.
-From CBD for back pain to revelations about CBD for sleep, this plant-based powerhouse is rewriting the book on how we navigate life in an older body.
-In today’s post, we’ll share how a growing number of us are leveraging the power of CBD topicals to put a new spin on the aging process.
+If you’ve heard about CBD, it could be for a wide range of reasons, such as general relaxation or incorporation into nighttime routines.
+As we age, some are interested in new ways to support wellness and explore age-related lifestyle changes.
+From evening routines to managing day-to-day wellness, people are exploring how plant-based options can fit into their lives.
+In today’s post, we’ll share how a growing number of people are adding CBD topicals as part of their wellness journey as they navigate the aging process.
 What is CBD?
-Your Body’s All-Natural Partner in Wellness How does CBD support us as we age?
+Your Body’s All-Natural Partner in Wellness How does CBD fit into daily wellness as we age?
 Much of the answer comes down to one of the body’s little-known regulatory networks: The Endocannabinoid System (ECS).
-Though it wasn’t even identified until the 1990s, it’s now believed that the ECS helps modulate such critical functions as pain, memory, sleep, immune response, and others still.
+Though it wasn’t even identified until the 1990s, it’s now believed that the ECS is involved with such critical functions as memory, sleep, immune response, and more.
 If the word “endocannabinoid” looks familiar, you’re on to something.
-That’s because CBD is a cannabinoid: A plant-based compound that “speaks the same language” as our body’s own regulatory system.
-When it’s incorporated into a CBD topical—such as our award-winning Releaf Balm—it works in partnership with the ECS system in our body.
-How might you use a CBD topical cream for aging?
-Let’s start with some real-life examples of CBD’s potential to relieve muscle soreness and discomfort.
-CBD for Back Pain: A Real-Life Example Before Papa & Barkley was California’s leading CBD topical brand, our founder Adam Grossman had a very personal mission: Helping his father manage debilitating back pain.
-That very first batch changed everything, giving Adam’s dad his quality of life back and changing the course of Adam’s life forever.
+That’s because CBD is a cannabinoid: A plant-based compound related to the body’s own regulatory system.
+When incorporated into a CBD topical—such as our award-winning Releaf Balm—it is used alongside the body’s ECS system.
+How might you use a CBD topical cream for daily wellness?
+Let’s start with some real-life examples of how people are adding these products to their routines.
+Applying Topicals: A Real-Life Example Before Papa & Barkley was California’s leading CBD topical brand, our founder Adam Grossman had a very personal mission: Helping his father.
+That first batch inspired our continued focus on supporting overall quality of life and well-being through plant-based products.
 Of course, creating a CBD topical wasn’t a shot in the dark.
-A number of clinical studies point to its effectiveness in both addressing pain and even improving overall quality of life.
-Other studies suggest that like its cousin cannabinoid THC, CBD may be a powerful anti-inflammatory, helping to potentially even modulate pain signals in the brain.
+A number of clinical studies have explored CBD in topical applications and overall quality of life.
+Other studies note that cannabinoids like THC and CBD in topical forms may interact with various pathways in the body.
+Research is ongoing, and experiences can be unique to each individual.
 How to Use CBD Topicals It can be difficult to know how much CBD topical to apply when you have a jar of balm or a bottle of oil in front of you.
-We suggest applying a dime-size amount of product directly to each specific sore or strained target area.
-An “area” could be a calf, a knee, a shoulder, etc. Wait an hour or so to assess the effects of your application on each target area.
-Affects are generally felt within 15 minutes, but all bodies are different, so it’s best to ensure you are needing more relief before applying more product.
-You can reapply as needed throughout the day to maintain the desired relief.
+We suggest applying a dime-size amount of product directly to a target area.
+An “area” could be a calf, a knee, a shoulder, etc. Wait some time to see how your body responds.
+Sensations may be noticed in as little as 15 minutes, but all bodies are different.
+You can reapply as needed throughout the day to achieve your desired wellness support.
 Our family of CBD topical products includes balm and body oil.
-The focus of our topical products is penetration to provide relief, but we work hard to formulate our products so they work well with your skin and address your specific needs for relief.
-For example, people who are wanting coverage for a large area of the body—say, the whole upper back for example—may prefer body oil as their ideal application method.
-Do you have other questions about CBD skin care or CBD-based muscle recovery?
+The focus of our topicals is to work well with your skin and suit your preferences for product application.
+For example, people who want coverage for a large area of the body—like the upper back—may prefer body oil as their application method.
+Do you have other questions about CBD skin care or the role of plant-based products in daily recovery?
 Just ask!
-We’re always here to help!
+We’re always here to provide information and support your wellness journey!

 Learn more